jeromehuawang/c-p-and-e-final-project-spring-2018/README.md

 ## Summary

 We set out to create the finest drink mixer ever seen in Des Inv 23.
 Our goal was to create fine mixed drinks using simple arduino components.
-We created a menu of ten drinks, which the user can choose by pressing 3 buttons in different sequences.
+We created a menu of ten drinks which the user can choose by pressing 3 buttons in different sequences.
 After the input is placed, our mixer rotates a cup using a lazy-susan system.
 Once it reaches the first position, the parasaltic pump is activated and begins to dispense liquid.
-This process is repeated for each ingredient of the drink, until it is properly mixed.
+After dispensing the first liquid, the cup will return back to its starting position and then begin rotating to its next position.
+This process is repeated for each ingredient of the drink until it is properly mixed.
 Each pre-set drink has a measured amount of each ingredient added.

 ## Component Parts